flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

-There is [no network access](/docs/for-app-authors/requirements#no-network-access-during-build) during the build process so all dependencies used by the application must be supplied in the manifest or should be vendored.
+There is [no network access](/docs/for-app-authors/requirements#no-network-access-during-build) during the build process so all dependencies used by the application must be supplied in the specified in the manifest as sources with publicly accessible URLs so that they can be downloaded before the build starts.

 There is a [community provided set of tools](https://github.com/flatpak/flatpak-builder-tools) that can be used to generate dependency manifests for npm, yarn, cargo,